alexrajo/food-ltd/README.md

 These tests might resemble e2e tests more than standard unit tests.
 This is preferable, beause the code consists primarily of elements that can be interacted with.

 The frontend test coverage is around 80%.
 The major areas that are not tested include api-calls and documentation page.
-The documentation page is not tested because it is not integral to the application.
+The documentation page is tested through an e2e test.
 Api-calls are tested indirectly, through e2e tests.
 Since the e2e tests use a different library, they do not show up on the coverage report.

 ### E2E and api testing